alanderos91/BioSimulator.jl/benchmarks/README.md

 - Uses fixed-interval output.
 - Uses parallelism by default.
 - Selects a variant of SSA based on model information.
 In our benchmarks, `odm_ssa_small` is used.
+- **The `ssa` command is invoked from within Julia.** The benchmark results use a small adjustment to account for any overhead, which varies depending on the machine.

 ### Gillespie.jl